Cyber Security for Law Enforcement

 The Certified Network Forensic Analysis Manager certification course was originally developed for the U.S. government, and has now been made available to city, county, and state law enforcement agencies.
 Civilian personnel outside the law enforcement community are also authorized to attend on a case-by-case basis.

-This comprehensive course brings incident response and network forensic core competencies to advanced levels by presenting students with 16 detailed learning objectives.
+This comprehensive course brings incident response and network forensic core competencies to advanced levels by presenting students with 12 detailed learning objectives.
 Students will be provided with both experiential knowledge and practical skills that simulate real-world scenarios, investigations, and recovery of evidentiary data in systems and networks.
-With a specific focus on the centralizing and investigating of logging systems and network devices, students will cover topics such as: Incident Response Management; Live Data Collection; Analysis Methodology; Investigating Windows Systems; Investigating Applications; and, Malware Triage.
+With a specific focus on the centralizing and investigating of logging systems and network devices, students will cover topics such as: Incident Response Management; Live Data Collection; Analysis Methodology; Malware Triage; and, practical lab exercises utilizing the Wireshark packet capturing tool for network investigations.

 Ask About Our Training Discounts